Top Stories For You

 For example, it’s common to win a stuffed toy from a carnival game and it may make you feel good at the moment, but do you think about it when it’s not in sight?

 On the other hand, if that stuffed toy reminds you of a special date or night out with friends, it’s still worth keeping as a memento.
-That said, consider whether or not you need the object in order to recall this memory.
-Can you rely on your mind to do it instead?

 Do You Have Multiple Versions of This Object?

-So let’s say you have a necessary object, but you also have several other objects that serve the same purpose.
+So, let’s say you have a necessary object, but you also have several other objects that serve the same purpose.
 It’s time to pick your favorite and get rid of the rest.

-Do you have several of the same-sized rubber spatulae?
+Do you have several of the same-sized rubber spatula?
 Do you have more plates than you’ll ever use?
-How many staplers does one person need before it’s excessive?
-Let’s face it: you’re hoarding things.

 Choose your favorite or most effective version of the object in question and let go of the rest.